 Hiking the West Michigan Lakeshore

 Michigan’s hiking trails along the lakeshore are a great way to get out and see the colors change up close.
 This time of year, beaches and trails are generally less busy, as the summer crowds retreat back home.
 You can enjoy some peace and quiet as you hike, just listening to the sound of the leaves under your hiking shoes.
-The Ottawa Dunes north of Grand Haven combines the best of everything we love about fall on the West Michigan lakeshore, sandy trails, cool air, and of course the bright trees lining Lake Michigan.
+The Ottawa Dunes north of Grand Haven combine the best of everything we love about fall on the West Michigan lakeshore, sandy trails, cool air, and of course the bright trees lining Lake Michigan.

 Driving the West Michigan Lakeshore